 At around noon, the three did a dive.
 Only CP had brought a second set of tanks and went down a second time at about 2: 15 p. m.
 He proceeded through the cavern area and about 200 feet into the cave area, at about 70 feet depth, he apparently stirred up some silt and ended up in a low, bedding plane passage about 2 feet high, where he ran out of air and drowned.
 The body recovery crew found “clawing” marks in the silt.

 I) Kelly Brady, “Recovery Report”, October 8.
 1990, unpublished.
 2 pages.

-2) Karen Voyles, “Man Drowns in Cave After Ignoring Diving Conditions”, The Gainsville Sun,.
+2) Karen Voyles, “Man Drowns in Cave After Ignoring Diving Conditions”, The Gainesville Sun,.
 October 9, 1990.

 3) Ed., “Deaths in Mexico and Florida”, Underwater Speleology, 17 (5), September/October 1990, p.
 4

 Another incident in 1995 led to the tragic death of a scuba diver.
-The diver and his buddy were both firefighters, and died after allegedly pulling the gate down to access the underground cave network.
+The diver and his buddy were both firefighters visiting from out of state, and died after allegedly pulling the gate down to access the underground cave network.

 Diver Drowns in Williston Spring

 WILLISTON – A Mobile Ala., firefighter drowned while diving in Levy County on Thursday afternoon with another Mobile firefighter.

 The drowning victim … was pronounced dead after his body was recovered from Devil’s Den at 8:30 pm Thursday.
 Devil’s Den is a privately owned spring outside Williston on Levy County Road 505, a mile north of Alt.
 U.S. 27.